NEW YEAR’S

 3. The time management glass

-What I should always try to do is improving the quality of my time, so that I could turn ordinary weekdays into quality-time days.
+What I should always try to do is improve the quality of my time, so that I could turn ordinary weekdays into series of moments to remember.

 Everyone would like this glass to be full.
 However, the most difficult thing is not to fill it, but to keep the contents clear.
 Here is where the mistakes of the past come in handy, and I’d like to think that I won’t stumble over my old mistakes all over again.